innobright/help.innobright.com/src/3rdparty/render-legion-corona-renderer.rst

    :scale: 60 %
    :align: center

-Then switch to the Render Passes tab.
-This is where all the available Render Passes will be listed.
-Clicking "Add" will open a selection window with available passes:
+Then switch to the Render Elements tab.
+This is where all the available Render Elements will be listed.
+Clicking "Add" will open a selection window with available elements.
+You can select multiple elements by holding down ctrl while clicking.
+Select all the necessary elements:

 .. image:: ./corona/Corona_Render_Elements_Tab.png
    :scale: 100 %
    :align: center

-Add as many passes as you prefer.
-Once all passes have been added, you need to specify where to save each AOV:
+Once all Render Elements have been added, they will appear in the Render Elements tab.
+Now you need to specify where to save each AOV by selecting each pass and in the Selected Element Parameters panel: ensure the 'Enable' check box is checked to render the pass.
+Click on the '...' browse button to set the location on disk to save that pass and to set the output image extension to 'EXR'.
+Repeat this process for all the selected passes:

 .. image:: ./corona/Corona_Added_Render_Element.png
    :scale: 80 %